js-joda/js-joda/README.md

 ### Dates and Times

-- **LocalDate** represents a date without a time and timezone in the ISO-8601 calendar system, such as 2007-12-24.
+- **LocalDate** represents a date without a timezone in the ISO-8601 calendar system, such as 2007-12-24.

-- **LocalTime** represents a time without timezone in the ISO-8601 calendar system such as '11:55:00'.
+- **LocalTime** represents a time without a timezone in the ISO-8601 calendar system, such as 16:15:30.

-- **LocalDateTime** is a description of the date (LocalDate), as used for birthdays, combined with the local time (LocalTime) as seen on a wall clock.
+- **LocalDateTime** represents a date-time without a timezone in the ISO-8601 calendar system, such as 2007-12-24T16:15:30.

+- **OffsetDateTime** is a date-time with a offset in the ISO-8601 calendar system, such as 2007-12-24T16:15:30+01:00.

-- **ZonedDateTime** is a date-time with a timezone in the ISO-8601 calendar system, such as 2007-12-24T16:15:30+01:00 UTC+01:00.
+- **ZonedDateTime** is a date-time with a timezone in the ISO-8601 calendar system, such as 2007-12-24T16:15:30+01:00[Europe/London].

-- **Instant** is an instantaneous point on the time-line measured from the epoch of _1970-01-01T00:00:00Z_ in epoch-seconds and nanosecond-of-second.
+- **Instant** is an instantaneous point on the time-line measured from the epoch (1970-01-01T00:00:00Z) in epoch-seconds and nanosecond-of-second.

 ### Duration and Period